- The resurgence of stakeholder capitalism means that shareholders are no longer alone in finding channels to hold companies accountable.

 Re-valuing real estate: investing in the eye of the hurricane

 Wildfires, storms, floods, droughts, heat waves….
 Just as real estate investors and managers begin to grapple with what climate change might do to their assets physically, now they may also have to contend with accelerating regulation.
 Location matters in real estate, and vast portions of the global property stock are in cities and regions marching towards zero-carbon building standards.

-In 2020, greening the property portfolio will move from a nice-to-have reputation booster to an imperative in the face of a looming "brown discount" if real estate investors don’t kickstart their journey to zero carbon.
+In 2020, greening the property portfolio will move from a nice-to-have reputation booster to an imperative in the face of a looming fossil-fuel discount if real estate investors don’t kickstart their journey to zero carbon.

 Exposure to regulations and climate hazards, by real estate market

 (Click on name of city in the legend to the right to highlight the city location on the chart, hover mouse over each bubble to see information on city.
 Bubble size based on market value; the color of the dots represents physical climate risk exposure.
 The darker the dot, the more exposed assets.
 Definition of level of policy requirements’ labels in footnote.)

 Level of policy requirements’ definition: A) Net-zero by 2030 goal; B) Regulations require energy benchmarking and action to reduce carbon emissions; C) Energy benchmarking is required and incentives are offered; D) Energy Benchmarking is required; E) Slightly more stringent than those set by the state; F) Regulations do not exceed state standards.
 The chart shows the top 21 U.S. cities represented in the MSCI Global Property Index (those with at least 60 geocoded assets covered in the index), classified by the type of regulatory requirements adopted by each and the level of physical risk to which the cities are exposed.
 The following physical risks were assessed: hurricanes, water stress, and wildfire.